6 Life-Changing Methods to Not Feel Lonely All the Time

 The impact of loneliness at the workplace is billions of dollars in lost work due to health issues.
 Billions more in lost productivity.
 And billions more from unhappy workers who are lost (and whose replacements need to be retrained).

-So it behooves leadership to try to be more inclusive in their workplaces—not simply from a humanitarian “helping others” perspective, but from a sound economical perspective.
+So it behooves leadership to try to be more inclusive in their workplaces—not simply from a humanitarian “helping others” perspective, but from a sound economic perspective.
 Happy and well-integrated workers do a better job and are more loyal to their companies.

 This section is divided into two subsections.